vktr274/cnn-affect-recognition/README.md

 ## Training

 As a starting point we were inspired by Kaiming He et al. and their paper.
 They used SGD with a learning rate of 0.1 and a momentum of 0.9.
 They also used weight decay of 0.0001 and a batch size of 256.
 We decided to use all but the batch size, which we set to 32.
+We note that instead of weight decay we used a kernel regularizer with an L2 norm of 0.0001, which according to Ilya Loshchilov and Frank Hutter ([Fixing Weight Decay Regularization in Adam](https://arxiv.org/pdf/1711.05101v2.pdf), 2018) is equivalent to weight decay when paired with SGD.

 We also used a similar learning rate schedule as in the paper.
 Our scheduler was set to monitor validation loss and reduce the learning rate by a factor of 0.1 when the validation loss did not improve for 5 epochs.
 We also used early stopping with a patience of 10 epochs and best weights restoration.

 These hyperparameters were used for all ResNet models we implemented.
 As training data we used the unbalanced datasets first to get a baseline on how well the models perform.
 All models were trained on the dataset with original labels and the relabeled dataset so we could compare the effect of relabeling the dataset on the model performance.

+All images were normalized to the range [0, 1] using a `Rescaling` layer with a scale of 1.0/255.

 Training has been logged using [Weights & Biases](https://wandb.ai/).
 The training notebooks are available in the [`src`](./src) folder.
 The notebook [`resnet-selection-original-labels.ipynb`](./src/resnet-selection-original-labels.ipynb) contains the training of the models on the unbalanced dataset with original labels.
 The notebook [`resnet-selection-improved-labels.ipynb`](./src/resnet-selection-improved-labels.ipynb) contains the training of the models on the unbalanced dataset with improved labels.